 (above): Microphotograph "The Ten Commandments" by John Benjamin Dancer, 1800s.

+Microscopic scripture was all the rage in the 1800's, and now it is being rediscovered once again in the 21st century with Wonders of the Bible.
 Our "Micro and Nano Technology" table top exhibits are very popular with all ages.
 Can you imagine Biblical scripture and art work that is so small that it cannot be seen by the human eye?
 We believe that our "Wonders of the Bible" collection contains the most incredible microscopic and nano technology scripture in the world today ... along with the world's largest collection of micro Lord's Prayers.

 (above): The world's smallest letterpress printed "Bible", hand-bound and stitched at the Gutenberg Museum, Germany.